Take the mystery out of life insurance with our beginners' guide, then compare policies to find the right deal for you.

 If they were no longer there, the remaining partner could be left paying for child care, and maybe even a cleaner or housekeeper.

 It really makes sense to consider insuring both partners, perhaps through a joint policy.

-Couples should consider whether they want joint cover or two single policies.
-Although joint cover is usually cheaper than two separate insurance products, it will only pay out once.
+Couples should consider whether they want joint life insurance cover or two single policies.
+Although joint cover is usually cheaper than two separate insurance products and easier to arrange, it will only pay out once.

 That means that if one partner died, the other would no longer be insured.
 You need to consider whether that would be sufficient cover for your family, or if you'd be better off paying a little more for two separate policies.